(BA) Bachelor of Arts

 Assessment methods

-Skills C1-C3 are assessed through the usual means of coursework and examination.
+Skills C1-C3 are assessed through the usual means of coursework.

 D: Key skills